LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

     CHROME
 }
 ```
-4) Create another Enum class 'EnvironmentType' and add Local & Remote environmental variables to it.
+4) Create another Enum class 'EnvironmentType' and add Local and Remote environmental variables to it.
 ### EnvironmentType.java
 ```
 package enums;